lordarthurj/papers/journal.md

 Measurements-model comparison of biomass burning emissions over emissions over West Africa

+#Abstract
+Always write this last, because it is most dificult to write

 # Introduction
 Joe Arturo 2004, in course this morning, please not interrupt, he will be busy all day